cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 potentials of fork branches are detected, we employ the idea in PoW to select the longest branch with the most votes and discard the other branches.
-This hybrid approach not only increases the performance and security of blockchain, but also reduces the fork situation in an efficient and practical manner.
+This hybrid approach not only increases the performance and security of the blockchain, but also reduces the fork situation in an efficient and practical manner.

 Recently, there are several consensus protocol research works that are